lucianapopa/Python_Data_Analysis_Event_Alura/README.md

    ```

 3. **Dataset used in this project**:
-Source: Data Jobs — salaries.csv
+Source: Data Jobs - salaries.csv

-Processed file used by the app: final-dataset.csv
+Processed file used by the app: final-dataset_GoogleColab
 Please review the original license/terms of use from the source.

 **Load directly in Python:**